Amanda Bell BA DipEd PhD FACE FAIM FAICD

 Ann Armstrong spent a large part of her career working in independent schools in Sydney and Brisbane.
 The Dean of Admissions manages the applications and admissions process for new students, and has responsibility for building the College’s capacity to attract a diverse range of quality residential and affiliate applicants.

 Tamson Pietsch BA (Hons), MA, PhD

 Tamson Pietsch holds a PhD from the University of Oxford, where she was a Rhodes Scholar.
-Currently a postdoctoral fellow in the Department of History at the University of Sydney, her research focuses on the cultural and intellectual history of Britain and its empire.
-The Senior Research Fellow co-ordinates the Senior Common Room and Academic Assistant programs
+Currently Senior Lecturer, Social & Political Sciences and Co-Director, Australian Centre of Public History at the University of Technology Sydney, her research focuses on the cultural and intellectual history of Britain and its empire.
+The Senior Research Fellow co-ordinates the Senior Common Room and Academic Assistant programs.

 Peter Bull BEc, CPA